The essential back-to-school event at Parc Chanot, featuring commerce, gastronomy, and festive entertainment

 Founded in 1924, the Marseille Fair has gone through a century of history, adapting to economic and cultural changes while retaining its identity as a major popular gathering.
 It celebrated its 100th anniversary in 2025 with a special edition dedicated to the behind-the-scenes of cinema.
 Organized by GL Events, it is part of the network of major French fairs and is a major economic driver for the Aix-Marseille-Provence metropolis, generating significant returns for the city's hoteliers, restaurateurs, and merchants.

-102nd edition of the Marseille International Fair at Parc Chanot.
-Over 1,000 exhibitors in the home, gastronomy, well-being, garden, and international sectors.
-Entertainment, shows, and late-night openings.
+102nd edition of the Foire Internationale de Marseille, from September 25 to October 5, 2026, at Parc Chanot, on the theme "The Mediterranean on Stage".
+More than 1,000 exhibitors in the home, gastronomy, well-being, garden, fashion, and international sectors, with entertainment, shows, and evening events.

 The fair takes place at Parc Chanot — Palais des Congrès et des Expositions, Rond-Point du Prado, 13008 Marseille.